nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 - `Price` represents the price of the `Property`.
 It's `toString()` method returns the price in the form of `$###` or `$###.#K` or `$###.#M` depending on the value of the `Price` for easier readability.

 ## Preference
-The `Preference` is a new attribute that can be added to a `Person`.
-A `Person` can either have a `Preference` or not.
+The `Preference` is a new attribute that can be added to a `person`.
+A `person` can either have a `Preference` or none.

-A `Preference` contains the following attributes: `Region`, `Size`, `lowPrice`, `highPrice`, among which the first two is explained in the previous sector.
+A `Preference` contains the following attributes: `Region`, `Size`, `lowPrice`, `highPrice`, among which the first two is explained in the previous segment.
-The latter two specifies the expected range of money the buyer would like to pay.
+The latter two specifies the expected range of money the buyer would like to pay for a property.

 ## UserType
-The `UserType` represents an attribute that is added to a `Person` & represents the `Person` as a `buyer` or `seller`.
-A `Person` is only either a `buyer` or `seller` at a given time.
+The `UserType` represents an attribute that is added to a `person` & can represent the `person` as a `buyer` or `seller`.
+A `person` is only either a `buyer` or `seller` at a given time.
 They cannot be both or none.
-The `UserType` of a `Person` is derived from the presence of a `Property` or `Preference`.
-If the `Person` has a `Property`, then they are a `seller`, but if the person has a `Preference`, then they are a `buyer`.
+The `UserType` of a `person` is derived from the presence of a `Property` or `Preference`.
+If the `person` has a `Property`, then they are a `seller`, but if the person has a `Preference`, then they are a `buyer`.

-Unlike other attributes of a `Person`, the `UserType` of a `Person` cannot be edited _directly_ via the `edit` command.
-A `Person` can be changed from a `buyer` to a `seller` & vice versa if the person's property or preference is changed.
+Unlike other attributes of a `person`, the `UserType` of a `person` cannot be edited _directly_ via the `edit` command.
+A `person` can be changed from a `buyer` to a `seller` & vice versa if the person's property or preference is changed.
 This can be done with the command: `edit INDEX pr/PROPERTY_DETAILS` or `edit INDEX pf/PREFERENCE_DETAILS`.
-This means editing a `Person` to have a `Property` instead of a `Preference` will change them from a `buyer` (had a `Preference` initially) to a `seller` (now has a `Property`).
-In other cases where other attributes of a `Person` are being edited, e.g. phone number, address, the `UserType` of that `Person` being edited will remain the same.
+This means editing a `person` to have a `Property` instead of a `Preference` will change them from a `buyer` (had a `Preference` initially) to a `seller` (now has a `Property`).
+In other cases where other attributes of a `person` are being edited, e.g. phone number, address, the `UserType` of that `person` being edited will remain the same.

 ## [Proposed] Remind feature
-The remind feature is implemented by storing a static list of Persons the user wants to be reminded of.
+The remind feature is implemented by storing a static list of persons the user wants to be reminded of.

 - `ReminderTask` -- Schedules and handles the work of activating the Reminders window.
-- `ReminderPersons` -- Stores a `HashSet` of `Person`s, because only 1 reminder can be set per person & thus only 1 occurrence of a Person in this data structure is allowed.
+- `Reminderpersons` -- Stores a `HashSet` of `person`s, because only 1 reminder can be set per person & thus only 1 occurrence of a person in this data structure is allowed.
-- `ReminderWindow` --  A Window to display all `Person`s the client set reminders for.
+- `ReminderWindow` --  A Window to display all `person`s the person set reminders for.
 - Both `ReminderTask` and `ReminderWindow` classes are singletons as there can only ever be 1 occurrence of these classes.

-The remind feature can be activated by typing `remind INDEX` where INDEX is the `Person` the user wants to set a reminder for.
+The remind feature can be activated by typing `remind INDEX` where INDEX is the `person` the user wants to set a reminder for.

 Given below is an example usage scenarios and the behavior of the program specific to this feature.

 Step 1: The user launches the app.
 Within 5 seconds, a Reminder window pops up & displays any reminders the user has actively set.
 As the User does not have any active reminders set, they can add a reminder.

-Step 2: User executes the `remind` command by typing in `remind 1`, as the user wants to set a reminder for the client with `Index` 1.
+Step 2: User executes the `remind` command by typing in `remind 1`, as the user wants to set a reminder for the person with `Index` 1.
 The `RemindCommandParser` parses the `Index` the `User` inputted & creates a `RemindCommand`.
-The `RemindCommand` is executed & retrieves the `Person` corresponding to the `Index` from `Model`.
-This `Person` is then added to the HashSet in `ReminderPersons`.
+The `RemindCommand` is executed & retrieves the `person` corresponding to the `Index` from `Model`.
+This `person` is then added to the HashSet in `Reminderpersons`.
 The `CommandResult` returned is created with the input argument `showReminders` marked as true.
 This then gets executed by MainWindow and the `ReminderWindow` is launched.

-Step 3: The User will be prompted with the Reminder window, containing the client the user just set a `Reminder` for.
+Step 3: The User will be prompted with the Reminder window, containing the person the user just set a `Reminder` for.

-Step 4: The User uses the app for their normal use, after 1 minute of the Reminder window popping up, the Reminder window launches again to actively remind the User of any reminders.
+Step 4: The User can continue using the app, but after a minute since the Reminder window last popped up, the Reminder window launches again to actively remind the User of any reminders.

 ## [Proposed] Upload Image
-The upload image feature is implemented by storing a set of `UserImage` containing a `FilePath` to an image file and optional `description` of the image.
-A `LinkedHashSet` in order to retain order based on the order of insertion.
+The upload image feature is implemented by storing a set of `UserImage` containing a `FilePath` to an image file and an optional `description` of the image.
+A `LinkedHashSet` is utilized to retain order based on the order of insertion.

-- `UserImage` -- Contains all information needed to display the image that has been associated with the person
+- `UserImage` -- Contains all information needed to display the image that is associated with the person
 - `FilePath` -- Leads to a file that is located in the user's system

-There are two commands that are associated with the feature which are namely `upload` and `viewimage`.
+There are two commands that are associated with this feature, namely `upload` and `viewimage`.

-Below is an example usage scenerio and the behaviour of the program:
+Below is an example usage scenario and the behaviour of the program:

 Step 1: User calls the `upload` command.
-`UploadCommandParser` would then be used to parse the command inputted to obtain the `index` of the `Person` to add the image with, the `filepath` to the file which is checked whether it is an existing file and the `description` if provided.
+`UploadCommandParser` would then be used to parse the command inputted to obtain the `index` of the `person` to add the image with, the `filepath` to the file (the validity of the file is checked) and the `description` if provided.

-Step 2: A `UserImage` is created from the parameters obtained from `UploadCommandParser` that checks to ensure that the file `FilePath` leads to is an image before adding it to the `Person`.
+Step 2: A `UserImage` is created from the parameters obtained from `UploadCommandParser` that checks to ensure that the file `FilePath` provided is an image before adding it to the `person`.

-Step 3: User calls the `viewimage` command that `ViewImageCommandParser` parsers to get the `index` of the `Person` to view the all the `UserImage` in the `Person`.
+Step 3: User calls the `viewimage` command that `ViewImageCommandParser` parses to get the `index` of the `person` to view all the `UserImage` of the `person`.

-Step 4: The set of `UserImage` is then passed to `model` via `model#updateViewPerson(Set<UserImage>)`.
+Step 4: The set of `UserImage` is then passed to `model` via `model#updateViewperson(Set<UserImage>)`.
-The `viewImageWindow` is the displayed after it retrieves the set from `model`
+The `viewImageWindow` is then launched after it retrieves the set from `model`

-Step 5: The set of `UserImage` is then converted into a `ArrayList` and the first image is displayed in the window.
+Step 5: The set of `UserImage` is then converted into an `ArrayList` and the first image is displayed in the window.

-## Statistics feature/Window
+## [Proposed] Statistics feature/Window
-The `stats` opens a new `StatisticsWindow` that displays a pie chart with the information of the number of sellers & buyers in the 5 different regions namely {North, South, East, West, Central}.
+The `stats` opens a new `StatisticsWindow` that displays a pie chart with the data of the number of sellers & buyers in the 5 different regions, namely {North, South, East, West, Central}.

-This allows the user to be visualize his/her client's data to make better business decisions.
+This allows the user to be able to visualize his/her client's data to make better business decisions. (exp.
+Expand the user's influence in the most popular region for any potential sellers/buyers to contact him/her)

 ## [Proposed] Sorting

-The sorting feature allows the user to sort the list of `Person` displayed.
+The sorting feature allows the user to sort the list of `person` displayed.

 The following table shows the attributes that the list can be sorted by and their corresponding keywords.